by Ryan Turner

 The Key Criteria for Canonicity: Apostolicity

 The reason that there are only four gospels in the New Testament is because these were the only first century gospels available to the early Church, as far as scholars can currently tell, that were written either by (1) an apostle or (2) an associate of an apostle.
-Though each of the New Testament Gospels were written anonymously, there was a strong tradition connecting each of them to apostles (Matthew and John) or associates of apostles (Mark was an associate of Peter; Luke was an associate of Paul).
+Though each of the New Testament Gospels was written anonymously, there was a strong tradition connecting each of them to apostles (Matthew and John) or associates of apostles (Mark was an associate of Peter; Luke was an associate of Paul).
 An apostle was someone who knew the historical Jesus or had seen an appearance of the risen Jesus (cf. 1 Cor.
 9:1).

 The Case for a Second Century date for Thomas